Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 For example, OpenAI recently announced
 [strict enforcement of json responses]().

-The problem is that LLMs are bad a writing code when you ask them to wrap it into a json container.
-The json tooling around the LLM helps make sure it's valid json, which does solve an important problem.
-LLMs used to frequently produce invalid json, so that's a big step forward.
+But it's not sufficient to just produce valid json, it also has to contain quality code.
+Unfortunately,

-The problem remains, LLMs write worse code when they're asked to emit it wrapped in json.
+LLMs write worse code when they're asked to emit it wrapped in json.

 In some sense this shouldn't be surprising.
 Just look at the very simple
 json example above, with the escaped